timbowhite/botbouncer/README.md

 After your full payment has reached 0 confirmation(s), your IP address will be granted access for a month.
 ```
-If you make the Bitcoin payment then normal access to the demo site should be automatically restored.
-The demo site is configured to check for payments every 15 seconds or so.
+If you make the Bitcoin payment, wait a few seconds and refresh the page, and access to the demo site should be automatically restored.
+The demo site is configured to check for zero confirmation Bitcoin payments every 15 seconds or so.

 ## Requirements
 1. node.js express (version >= 4) web app